richtastic/ff/src/3DR/wiki/app.md

 			- get descriptor at each of 2 points
 				- record score
 		- for each view match
-			- create transform + F
+			- create transform: R + F
 			- calculate F
 	REMOVE CLOSE POINTS:
 		- repeat until no pair is found: